 Global illumination simulates light interreflection and color bleeding between objects.
 These effects

-can not be obtained with basic ray tracing alone.
-My ray tracer renders Global illumintaion
+can not be rendered with basic ray tracing alone.
+My ray tracer renders global illumintaion

 Left pictures: basic ray tracing.